Femicide: Sexually motivated (homophobic)

 Today, lesbianism is no longer a capital crime, but it remains criminalized by many governments, and is condemned by most religions.
 Torture and murder of lesbians occurs in every part of the world.
 According to Dr. Susan Hawthorne of Victoria University, "domination is exemplified in the punishment of lesbians as outsiders in patriarchal culture" Dr. Hawthorne goes on to elaborate that lesbians are often killed, tortured, or generally denied rights, due to their invisibility in terms of political power and social representation: "When it comes to campaigns on violence against women, lesbians are either left out or included only in a footnote".

 A case study conducted in 2014 deeply analyzing multiple anti-LGBT cases of violence suggests that crimes like lesbicide can at least, in part, be explained by existing hyper-masculinity theories that observe the "accomplishment of gender" and that "constructing masculinity is relevant to bias crime offending".
 One common occurrence that sociological researchers have found is the escalation of violence towards LGBT members when they were met with "unwanted heterosexual advances".
-The community agrees that violent crimes and homicides are heterogeneous phenomenons.
+The community agrees that violent crimes and homicides are heterogeneous phenomena.

 Corrective rape

+There are documented cases of corrective rape in South Africa, Zimbabwe, Ecuador, and Thailand.
+Corrective rape has led to death in some cases.

-According to political scientist and women's studies scholar Susan Hawthorne, corrective rape is a hate crime that constitutes forced sexual activity with a person who is either a woman, gender non-conforming, or identifies as a lesbian.
+According to political scientist and women's studies scholar Susan Hawthorne, corrective rape is a hate crime that constitutes forced sexual activity with a person who is either a woman, gender non-conforming, or identifies as something other than heterosexual e.g lesbian or asexual.
 The goal of corrective rape is to "correct" the victim's sexual orientation and make them heterosexual or behave in a more gender-conforming manner.
-This has led to death in some cases.
-There are documented cases of corrective rape in South Africa, Zimbabwe, Ecuador, and Thailand.

 Eudy Simelane was a famous soccer player who played for the South Africa women's national football team and LGBTQ+ rights activist; her murder was a highly publicized instance of simultaneous corrective rape and lesbicide in South Africa.